studio-delusion/packeteer/README.md

 > Buffers can be safely stored in `DataStore`s, and safely transmitted over `RemoteEvent`s.

 > [!NOTE]\
-> `packet.deserialize()` takes in any buffer - you can pass it any buffer, and as long as it's valid, it'll spit out correct data.
+> `packet.deserialize()` takes in any buffer.
+> You can pass it any buffer, and as long as it's valid, it'll spit out correct data.